ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ### Test Pyramid Extended

 Considering the three layers of the classic test pyramid in relation to automating Gherkin scenarios, the scope of a unit test is often to narrow.
 Gherkin scenarios typically describe functionality that is implemented through the collaboration of multiple classes and methods.
 With proper focus, these scenarios tend to cover functionality within a single service or API, making the scope of UI and service tests too broad.
-This is why I introduce an additional layer in the test pyramid, as depicted below.
+Therefore, I introduce an additional layer in the test pyramid, as depicted below.

 ![Test Pyramid Extended](../../../../../images/where-to-position-specflow-in-the-test-pyramid/test-pyramid-extended.png)